ywjawmw/TCMBench/README.md

 ## Team

-This project was completed under the guidance of **Prof. Xiaoling Wang** from the School of Computer Science and Technology, East China Normal University.
+This project was completed under the guidance of **Prof. Xiaoling Wang** from the School of Computer Science and Technology, **Prof. Honglin Li** from Innovation Center for AI and Drug Discovery, East China Normal University.